|

 "If this were a informal talk, Ada," said Legolas,

-gesturing Fingolfin to sit opposite his father, "we could
+gesturing that Fingolfin should sit opposite his father, "we

 interest in this matter."